kubeflow/community/proposals/kubeflow-steering-committee-charter.md

 Quorum is considered reached when at least half of the members (rounded up) are present.
 Members of KSC may abstain from a vote.
 Abstaining members will only be considered as contributing to quorum, in the event that a vote is called in a meeting.

+### Special decision process

+Issues that impacts the KSC governance requires a special decision process.
+Issues include:
+- Changes to the KSC charter
+- KSC voting rules

+The issue may pass with 70% of the members (rounded up) of the committee supporting it.

+### Results

+The results of the decision process are recorded and made publicly available, unless they pertain to sensitive or previleged matters.
+The results will include:
+- Description of the issue
+- Names of members who supported, opposed, and abstained from the vote.
+-

 ## Getting in touch

 There are two ways to raise issues to the steering committee for decision: